WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 A major advantage of this scheme is that it addresses the case that a key has been compromised.
 Furthermore, anonymity of group members is maintained.
 Nobody but Alice can see which group members created the signature or who the group members are.
 Which makes it difficult for them to be targeted by someone who wanted to impersonate Alice.

 A major disadvantage is that unlike secret sharing schemes like Shamirs, this recovery mechanism requires changes to the system using it.
-It cannot be used for existing systems which have not implemented this mechanism.
+It cannot be used for existing systems that have not implemented this mechanism.

 #### Social Identifiers Post-Recovery in Distributed Systems